Gaming Innovation Group: Business units

 Gaming Innovation Group operates units both focusing on the B2B Business-to-business market in iGaming.
 The company develops digital products and offers managed services to online and land-based gaming companies.
 Focused on Casino and Sports, products include Player Account Management, Frontend, CMS, Data, Sports and Managed Services.
 It is licensed in Malta, UK, New Jersey (USA), Spain and Sweden.

 The media division (GiG Media) spun out as an independent company, forming Gentoo Media in September 2024.
+Since the split, GiG Software plc has operated as a single-segment B2B platform business, with the affiliate marketing division no longer part of its organizational structure.

 Controversies

 GiG subsidiaries Betit Operations Ltd and MT SecureTrade were ordered to pay £1.4 million and £700,000 by the UK Gambling Commission for anti money laundering and social responsibility failings.
+GiG's chief executive said each subsidiary had acknowledged prior weaknesses in its controls and had invested in automated anti-money-laundering technology following the settlement.

 Sportnco

 In April 2022, GiG announced the completion of a €51.5m acquisition of online sports betting provider Sportnco to complement both companies existing commercial profiles and offer significantly increased capacity for expansion into short- and long-term addressable markets.
+The deal was structured as €27.87 million in cash and €23.50 million in new GiG shares, with the cash portion financed largely through a €25 million directed share issue to SkyCity agreed in December 2021.

 Sportnco currently has around 40 partners working in 12 countries across Europe and Latin America and is currently being launched in new regions in North America.
 It has offices in Madrid, Toulouse and Barcelona, and currently employs around 130 people.

 Sportnco started in 2008 in the world of online sports betting for regulated markets, starting in France and then coming to Spain.
 The company developed its own betting platform, covering more than 50 sports.
 It currently operates B2B betting networks in Spain and France, and is active in other European jurisdictions like Portugal, Belgium and Greece, as well as in South America and the United States.
-Since its launch, the company has developed a responsible gaming policy and is therefore only present in regulated markets.
+Since its launch, the company has operated only in regulated markets.